-Sick leave which has been accumulated during an employee's tenure with the CITY, shall be reimbursed to the employee at the current rate, at the time of retirement, upon his retirement for service under P.E.R.S.
+Sick leave which has been accumulated during an employee's tenure with the CITY, shall be reimbursed to the employee at the current rate including Title 11 certificate pay, at the time of retirement, upon his retirement for service under P.E.R.S.
+For employees hired after July 1, 2014, sick leave which has been accumulated during an employee's tenure with the CITY shall be reimbursed fifty percent (50%) to the employee at the current rate including Title 11 certificate pay, at the time of retirement, upon his retirement for service under P.E.R.S.

-19.2 PUBLIC EMPLOYEES RETIREMENT SYSTEM (P.E.R.S.)
+21.2 Public Employees Retirement System (P.E.R.S.)